gradescope/autograder_samples/advanced.md

 `previous_submissions` which are within the last 24 hours, and display that information in the top level output field.

-If students should be rate limited, you should add a message and merge that with the results object from the previous submission.
+If a student's submission should be rate limited, you can add a message to the top level output, and merge that with the results object from the previous submission.
 This way, students will keep their last valid score, but they'll know that they can't submit anymore.

-When implementing such schemes, be sure to compute time periods based on the current submission's "created_at" (submission time) - otherwise, re-running the autograder will cause the rate limits to be computed based on the current time.
+When implementing such schemes, be sure to compute time periods based on the current submission's "created_at" (submission time) - otherwise, re-running the autograder will cause the rate limits to be computed based on the current system time.